-Dry parties cannot be advertised outside of the Tri-College Community.
+Dry parties are not open to the public and cannot be advertised outside of the Tri-College community or on any online or social media platform.

 Party Levels

 To help promote the safety of all guests, those wishing to host a party must select a party level.
 Party levels were developed, along with defined roles, to make it easier for students to throw a successful party that ensures compliance with the Bryn Mawr College Party Policy, the Bi-Co Alcohol Policy, and federal and state law.